Pranavsali77/About-ME/README.md

 🔭 **Currently working on**

-- Building **full-stack web applications** using **Spring Boot, React, and modern JavaScript frameworks**, focusing on scalable backend APIs and responsive UI.
+- Building **Full-stack Java Developer** using **Spring Boot, React, and modern JavaScript frameworks**, focusing on scalable backend APIs and responsive UI.
 - Developing **real-world systems** that solve practical problems using modern web technologies.
 - Improving **UI/UX dashboards and performance optimization** for better user experience.